Pearson-Higher-Ed/design/c/modal/v2.0.4/index.md

 changelog:
-  - version: 2.0.5
-    person: Linda Tsai
-    changes: |
-      - CHANGED: Edited content to make it more clear and concise
-      - CHANGED: Defined the min margin on the top and bottom of the modal
   - version: 2.0.4
     changes: |
       - FIXED: Scrolling behavior of modal actions on a vertically constrained or zoomed in screen